eclipse-kuksa/kuksa-android-companion/docs/QUICKSTART.md

 Reverse port forwarding requires host device and mobile device to be connected using usb, usb debugging to be enabled on the mobile device and adb to be accessible on the host device.

-## Which Signals are used inside the Companion App
+## Which Signals are used inside the Companion App?

 The KUKSA Companion App is based on version 4.0 of the Vehicle Signal Specification.